Deviloxide/Euler-Project/README.md

 ## Sieve of Eratosthenes
-"Problem 010 - Summation of Primes.py" and "Problem 046 - Goldbach's Other Conjecture.py" both utilize a Sieve of Eratosthenes implementation that very closely mirrors [this implementation](https://gist.github.com/jermenkoo/3728135) by [Jaromir Latal](https://gist.github.com/jermenkoo), as this implementation was magnitudes more efficient than the ones I originally made and these were two of the earliest problems I worked on.
+"Problem 010 - Summation of Primes.py", "Problem 037 - Truncatable Primes", and "Problem 046 - Goldbach's Other Conjecture.py" all utilize a Sieve of Eratosthenes implementation that very closely mirrors [this implementation](https://gist.github.com/jermenkoo/3728135) by [Jaromir Latal](https://gist.github.com/jermenkoo), as this implementation was magnitudes more efficient than the ones I originally made, though the umplementations do differ between the problems to increase efficiency for that particular task.